 Members of the community interested in serving on the committee must complete and submit the Expression of Interest to Volunteer for the Village of New Maryland Senior Advisory Committee form.
-When a vacancy arises, or the term of membership is due for renewal of a current committee member, notification will be posted that a position is available.
-Residents, including a current member whose term is about to expire, interested in a membership role must complete and submit the Expression of Interest to Volunteer for the Village of New Maryland Senior Advisory Committee form for Council’s review and approval via Resolution of Council.
+When a vacancy arises, or the term of membership is due for renewal of a current committee member, notification will be posted publicly that a position is available.
+Residents interested in a membership role, including a current member whose term is about to expire, must complete and submit the Expression of Interest to Volunteer for the Village of New Maryland Senior Advisory Committee form for Council’s review and approval via Resolution of Council.

 The committee will meet on the 4th Monday of each month at 7:00 pm.
 During the months of July, August and December, meeting dates may change.